 You could withdraw and not talk to anyone for a few days, or you could get into a shouting match with the person that stressed you.
 You could even wallow in self-pity.
 We’re not going into the details of which of these reactions are healthy and which ones aren’t.
 What we will go into detail is how you should react to stress when you’re at work.

-Of course, wallowing in self-pity or engaging in a shouting match aren’t the best ways to deal with work-related stress.
+Of course, wallowing in self-pity or engaging in a shouting match are not the best ways to deal with work-related stress.
 They will be detrimental not only to your productivity, but they may affect your ability to stay on at work as well.

 Stress, whether we like it or not, is common at work.
 There are a plethora of situations that could potentially stress anyone, including layoffs, bureaucracy, and so on.
 Admittedly, managing your emotions at work gets harder and harder as time goes by.